f3d-app/f3d/doc/user/INTERACTIONS.md

 When using the default scene, the following hotkeys let you cycle the coloring of the data:

-* `C`: cycle between point data and cell data - field data is not supported.
+* <kbd>C</kbd>: cycle between point data and cell data - field data is not supported.
-* `S`: cycle the array available on the currently selected data in alphabetical order, skipping array not containing numeric data.
+* <kbd>S</kbd>: cycle the array available on the currently selected data in alphabetical order, skipping array not containing numeric data.
 It will loop back to not coloring unless using volume rendering.
-* `Y`: cycle the component available on the currently selected array, looping to -2 for direct scalars rendering.
+* <kbd>Y</kbd>: cycle the component available on the currently selected array, looping to -2 for direct scalars rendering.

 When changing the array, the component in use will be kept if valid with the new array, if not it will be cycled until a valid component is found.